TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2016-11-13-migrating-fleptic-to-a-vps.md

 ---
 In one line, the [GitHub Student Developer Pack] is awesome!
 Among the many fabulous things it includes, I got $50 worth of [DigitalOcean] credits, which is what I've decided to use in the coming months to host Fleptic.

 Currently Fleptic is being hosted on a DigitalOcean droplet (their fancy term for VPS) with 512MB RAM, 1 CPU core and 20GB harddisk space, running Fedora 24 x86_64.
-Apache is running the webserver and Jekyll is generating static webpages that I push using git.
+Apache is running the webserver and Jekyll is generating static webpages that I push using git.<!--break-->

 I'm looking forward to learning a thing or two about maintaining a server now. :smile: I will write more blog posts later documenting about how I went about setting my site up on this VPS.